mattymo18/BIOS-611-ProJ-1/README.md

 If you want to run the shiny app on another port, replace 8788 above (in all places) with the appropriate port.

 #### Make
-Use Makefile as recipe book for building artifacts found in derivded directories.
+Use Makefile as recipe book for building artifacts found in deriveded directories.

 ##### Example:
 In local project directory, to build artifact named Raleigh.Clean.csv: